-Hiring Greatness is the new book by David E. Perry and Mark J. Haluska, who combined have closed more than 1,800 search projects.
+Hiring Greatness is the book by David E. Perry and Mark J. Haluska, who combined have closed more than 1,800 hiring search projects.

 In their book, the authors share their guide for how to attract, recruit and retain star executives.

 They advise that it is far more important that a leadership candidate possess specific intangible core attributes, than just decades of industry experience.
 And, these core attributes go far beyond mere technical skills.
 For Perry and Haluska, there are 28 core attributes they always look for in a candidate.

 Those 28 fit within five pillars of success:

 They also recommend that when interviewing a candidate you particularly like that you take a healthy step back to figure out why you feel so strongly about that person.
 So, that you ensure you are not being biased by the following prejudices:

 - Charm - Outward personality is never an accurate predictor of success in any role.

 - Industry Experience - Make your decision on the basis of a broad range of factors, not only on industry experience.